Bullpen runs out of gas, LSU baseball gets swept by Tennessee

 LSU has lost all five series of SEC play and got swept for the second time in conference this weekend against Tennessee.
 The Tigers lost Sunday’s series finale to the Volunteers, 8-4.

-Nate Ackenhousen got the start on the mound for LSU, tossing four innings and allowing just two runs.
+Nate Ackenhausen got the start on the mound for LSU, tossing four innings and allowing just two runs.

 Hayden Travinksi tied the game at two in the top of the sixth with a solo home run.
 But Tennessee’s Christian Moore hit a solo home run in the sixth off Aiden Moffett and a three-run shot in the seventh off Gavin Guidry to break the game open.